Raveen2001/charFrequency/README.md

-# charFrequency
+# Character frequency finder
-Find the most repeated character in the sentence using python
+ - Find the most repeated character in the sentence using python